ChrisMV2007/StockBot/README.md

 # StockBot

-Will be updated when the project is finished (est completion: 11/1)
+Readme be updated when the project is finished (est completion: 11/1)